-- At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 70 (and subject to the maximum defined in Clause 68) to be a trustee and may in addition, subject to clauses 85 to 88, elect any trustee to be President, Vice President, General Secretary, Treasurer should a post be available for election. - 74 The board may at any time appoint any member (unless he/she is debarred from membership under clause 70) to be a charity trustee.
-The normal term of office for a trustee will be three years. - A member which is a corporate body may (subject to clause 70) nominate any individual for election/appointment to the board; he/she will then be deemed to be a member of the organisation for the purpose of clauses 73 and 74. - No more than one individual nominated under clause 74 by each corporate member may serve as a charity trustee at any given time.

-77. At each AGM, trustees elected three years previously shall retire from office but may then be eligible for re-election.
-Trustees may be re-elected on two further consecutive occasions under this provision (a total of nine years), with the exception of the president who may serve for a total of four terms (a total of twelve years), including his/her three years as President
+- At each AGM, the members may elect any member or person nominated by a member which is a corporate body (unless he/she is debarred from election under clauses 71 or 72 (and subject to the maximum defined in Clause 68) to be a trustee and may in addition, subject to clauses 85 to 88, elect any trustee to be President, Vice President, General Secretary, Treasurer should a post be available for election. - 74 The board may at any time appoint any member, subject to clauses 71 and 72, to be a charity trustee.
+The normal term of office for a trustee will be three years. - A member which is a corporate body may (subject to clauses 71 and 72) nominate any individual for election/appointment to the board; he/she will then be deemed to be a member of the organisation for the purpose of clauses 73 and 74. - No more than one individual nominated under clause 75 by each corporate member may serve as a charity trustee at any given time. - At each AGM, trustees elected three years previously shall retire from office but may then be eligible for re-election.
+Trustees may be re-elected on two further consecutive occasions under this provision (a total of nine years), with the exception of the president who may serve for a total of four terms (a total of twelve years), including his/her three years as President.

-78. Appointment/re-appointment of co-opted charity trustees
+Appointment/re-appointment of co-opted charity trustees

-In addition to their powers under clause 74, the board may at any time appoint any non-member of the organisation to be a charity trustee (subject to clause 73) either on the basis that he/she has been nominated by a body with which the organisation has close contact in the course of its activities or on the basis that he/she has specialist experience and/or skills which could be of assistance to the board.

-79. At each AGM all the charity trustees appointed under clause 78 shall retire from office - but shall be eligible for re-election under this clause
+- In addition to their powers under clause 74, the board may at any time appoint any non-member of the organisation to be a charity trustee (subject to clauses 71 and 72) either on the basis that he/she has been nominated by a body with which the organisation has close contact in the course of its activities or on the basis that he/she has specialist experience and/or skills which could be of assistance to the board. - 79 At each AGM all the charity trustees appointed under clause 78 shall retire from office but shall be eligible for reappointment under this clause.

-80 Termination of office
+Termination of office